 Unlike some other spring flowering woodland natives such as Bloodroot or Rue Anemone, Cicely offers both nectar and pollen rewards to visiting insects.

-Mining Bees (Andena spp.) visit the flowers for nectar, but in the process their hairy faces get covered with the white pollen which will aid in cross-pollination.
+Cellophane Bees (Colletes spp.) visit the flowers for nectar, but in the process their hairy faces get covered with the white pollen which will aid in cross-pollination.

 Cicely was the first plant I noticed this Syrphid Fly visiting (Sphegina spp.).
 These flies are common visitors to woodland natives in early spring, and they seem to have a preference for white flowers.
 They feed on both nectar and pollen of Long-Styled Sweet Cicely.